How to Create PDF Files with Text and Images in Python

 renderer = ChromePdfRenderer()

-In this step, we will define an HTML string (html_content) that includes the structure of the HTML document, including the header, body, and a section with text content later converted to a single PDF file.
+In this step, we will define an HTML string (html_content) that includes the structure of the HTML document, including the header, body, and a section with text content that is later converted to a single PDF file.
 CSS styling is used to position the text and image.

 # HTML String with Text